 No matter what we choose, our children notice our actions, good or ill.
-And like the children mentioned in the studies above, we understand the behavior on display by our President and his yes-men is not okay.
-It is really much more like what we have seen in earlier generations witnessing the rise of Nazism in Germany.
+And like the children mentioned in the studies above, we understand the behavior on display by our president and his yes-men is not okay.
+It is really much more like what we saw in earlier generations witnessing the rise of fascism.

 Uddin, A. (2018).
 It's Time We Talk About the 'Trump Effect on Kids: It's a major issue.
 Teenvogue.com.

 Goodall, J. (1986).
 Social Rejection, Exclusion and Shunning Among the Gombe Chimpanzees.California Academy of Sciences. sciencedirect.com.

 Costello, M. (2016).
 The Trump Effect: The Impact of the Presidential Campaign in our Nation's Schools.
 Southern Poverty Law Center.

 Lee, B., et al (2017).
 The Dangerous Case of Donald Trump: 27 Psychiatrists and Mental Health Experts Assess a President.
 MacMillan.